romeric/Fastor/README.md

 The performance of Fastor comes from the fact, that when a Voigt transformation is requested, Fastor does not compute the elements which are not needed.

-### The tensor cross product and its associated algebra
+### The tensor cross product and it's associated algebra
-Building upon its domain specific features, Fastor implements the tensor cross product family of algebra by [Bonet et. al.](http://dx.doi.org/10.1016/j.ijsolstr.2015.12.030) in the context of numerical analysis of nonlinear classical mechanics which can significantly reduce the amount algebra involved in tensor derivatives of functionals which are forbiddingly complex to derive using a standard approach.
+Building upon its domain specific features, Fastor implements the tensor cross product family of algebra by [Bonet et. al.](http://dx.doi.org/10.1016/j.ijsolstr.2015.12.030) which can significantly reduce the amount algebra involved in tensor derivatives of functionals which are forbiddingly complex to derive using a standard approach.
+The tensor cross product is a generalising of the vector cross product to multi-dimensional manifolds.
 The tensor cross product of two second order tensors is defined as `C_iI = e_ijk*e_IJK*A_jJ*b_kK` where `e` is the third order permutation tensor.
 As can be seen this product is O(n^6) in computational complexity.
 Using Fastor the equivalent code is only 81 SSE intrinsics
 ~~~c++
 // A and B are second order tensors
 using Fastor::LeviCivita_pd;